Skip to content

 • You cannot manually create or modify RunState fields.

-• The RunState type does not expose any methods, but you can:
+• The RunState type doesn't expose any methods, but you can:

 String#